hanlizhang/hanlizhang.github.io/_news/announcement_2.md

 ---
 layout: post
-title: A long announcement with details
+title: I started my ESE Master at the University of Pennsylvania!
-date: 2018-09-01 16:11:00-0400
+date: 2022-09-01 16:11:00-0400
 inline: false
 related_posts: false
 ---

-I started my Master at the University of Pennsylvania in 2018!
+I started my Master at the University of Pennsylvania in 2022!
 <!-- I'm interested in automous vehicles and robotics. -->